ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/segmentation_response.md

 ||*тыс. человек*| -- |split :(|
 ||*др.*| -- | split :(|

-It is noticeable that Pragmatic Segmenter is not aware of some abbreviations, names and unconventional punktuation combination.
-However, its adnavtage is that it can treat one quotation as an inseparable segment.
+It is noticeable that both Pragmatic Segmenter and Puntk are not aware of some abbreviations, and unconventional punktuation combination.

+NLTK Punkt works perfectly with contracted names.

+**Interesting:** I noticed that Pragmatic Segmenter does one very interesting thing.
+It treats one quotation as an inseparable segment.
+How cool is that!
 Punkt doen't split names or most abbreviations, however there are some abbr. that are very popular, but Punkt still splits them.